A TIMELINE OF COLONIAL AMERICA

 In May Congress decides that royal government should end and government should be 'under the authority of the people'.
 Colonies draw up state constitutions to replace their charters.

-On 4 July the Declaration of Independence is signed.
+On 4 July the Declaration of Independence is adopted by the Continental Congress.

 A history of Colonial America